Donut Dolly (paper back)

 Donut Dolly, Joann Puffer Kotcher, is a former Math teacher at the explosive beginnings of the Viet Nam War.
 She makes history as one of the first women allowed in a combat zone.
 Joann Puffer Kotcher ducks bullets and mortar shells to bring moments of home to scared GIs.

 The book shows Kotcher's own baptism into reality.
 She deftly intertwines her unique experiences with the grueling life of the ordinary Soldier.

-Joann Puffer Kotcher's job is much more than doling coffee, cookies, or small gifts to Vietnam soldiers.
-The name Donut Dolly is a remnant from a time when young women passed out donuts to those in combat.
+Joann Puffer Kotcher's job is much more than doling coffee or cookies, to Viet Nam soldiers.
+The name Donut Dolly is a remnant from a time when young women passed out donuts to those resting from combat.
 Kotcher's experiences are human, exhausting, dangerous, inspiring, with splashes of romance.

 Kotcher takes us along on her defiant visits to perimeter fox holes and enemy-infested jungles while she serves combat and combat support troops.

 An historically accurate work, Donut Dolly corrects misconceptions about the War.
-Kotcher brings a new and first person perspective to a War that will continue to be debated.
+Kotcher brings a new and first look to a War that will to be debated.

 The veteran heroes of Viet Nam are comfortable accepting her as one of their own, one of the Band of Brothers.

 SERVED WITH COURAGE AND BRAVERY

 "One of the best researched books I've read about Nam.
 Not only that, Donut Dolly is a GREAT read.
 I recommend it to everyone.
-Joan served the military with courage."
+Joann served the military with courage."